Olin G. Lathrop

 1988 to 1998

-Co-founder and Principal of Cognivision Inc, which originally provided
+Co-founder and Principal of Cognivision Inc, which originally

-scientists and engineers.
-Cognivision eventually transitioned to a
+to scientists and engineers.
+Cognivision eventually

 - Custom training and consulting in computer graphics.

 - Created software portability environment for high end graphics